sona73/software/README.md

-# software
-it is my second project
+i am a new trainee in this software project